 The Association for "Fachdidaktik" (GFD; www.fachdidaktik.org) and the University of Vienna are launching a new scholarly, peer-reviewed journal.
 Submissions are being accepted now.
-The first issue is going to appear in autumn 2017.
+The first issue is going to appear in spring 2018.

 Research in Subject-matter Teaching and Learning (RISTAL) is an international journal that publishes original articles on research in subject-matter education ("Fachdidaktik"), that is, research on the teaching and learning of a particular subject or subject area.
 RISTAL is committed to an interdisciplinary perspective on subject-matter education, related to empirical, theoretical or methodological issues.
 Its aim is to foster comparative perspectives and a productive exchange of ideas among researchers in subject-matter education around the world.